 Loosely based on the 1897 play “La Ronde”, this dazzling and sexy musical celebrates love, regardless of gender.
 Ten very New York encounters, each set in appropriate time and music styles.
 With the best of Broadway performers, the seemingly disconnected stories reveal their unifying factor – the human desire to love and be loved.

 I had the pleasure of watching Chavela during IDFA’s Queer Day.
-Like I said in that blog, the movie immediately teaches you about her music, building the foundation of your documentary experience.
+Like I said in that blog, the movie immediately teaches you about her music.
+This builds the foundation of your documentary experience.

-It slowly follows her life: ranging from her songs, being nervous before performing, and her flirting skills to alcoholism, being allowed to be a lesbian on stage but not in real life, and the lack of support from her family from an early age on.
+It slowly follows her life.
+It focuses on her songs, being nervous before performing, her flirting skills to alcoholism, being allowed to be a lesbian on stage but not in real life, and the lack of support from her family from an early age on.

-You find out that she has a beautiful side and a dark side and at the end of the movie, you grieve her death as if you have known her personally.
+You find out that she has a beautiful side and a dark side.
+The end of the movie, you grieve her death as if you have known her personally.
 The fact that you can become so emotionally attached to someone in a documentary means the creators have done a great job.

-These are my movie tips for the 2018 Roze Filmdagen but when I look at the program again, there are so many movies, documentaries, and shorts that I still want to see.
-Another fun thing to highlight is the screenings that will be held of the winners of the 48 Hours Project on March 11th, 9.30 pm.
-The project had an LGTBQ theme this year and so the movies, which were created from March 2-4, match the program of the 2018 Roze Filmdagen perfectly.
+These are my movie tips for the 2018 Roze Filmdagen.
+Still, there are so many movies, documentaries, and shorts that I still want to see.
+Also, there will be a screening of the winners of the 48 Hours Project.
+The project had an LGTBQ theme this year.
+So, the movies match the program of the 2018 Roze Filmdagen perfectly.